shamsoftware/sham-http/README.md

 ### Supporting SSL

 To mock an HTTPS server, use MockHttpsServer in the place of MockHttpServer.
-Your HTTPS client will need to use a keystore that contains the mock server's certificate.  sham.keystore is available on the classpath, and its password is sham.
+Your HTTPS client will need to use a keystore that contains the mock server's certificate.  sham-mock.keystore and sham-mock.truststore is available on the classpath, and its password is password.

+The commands used to generate the key, certificate, and stores is as follows:
+#openssl genrsa 2048 > sham-mock.key
+openssl genrsa -des3 -out sham-mock.key 2048

+openssl req -new -x509 -nodes -sha1 -subj '/O=Sham/CN=localhost' -days 3650 -key sham-mock.key > sham-mock.crt

+openssl pkcs12 -inkey sham-mock.key -in sham-mock.crt -export -out cert-key.pkcs12
+keytool -importkeystore -srckeystore cert-key.pkcs12 -srcstoretype pkcs12 -destkeystore sham-mock.keystore

+keytool -import -alias 1 -file sham-mock.crt -keystore sham-mock.truststore

 ```groovy